cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `impl_name`: *str* - Name of the implementation running this environment.

+`config`: *protobuf class instance* - User configuration received for this environment instance.
+Can be `None` is no configuration was provided.
+The type of the protobuf class is specified in `cogment.yaml` in section `environment:config_type`.

 `on_actions`: *function(list[action])* - If defined, this function will be called for every set of action that is received.
 The actions received by the function are the classes defined as action spaces for the actors in `cogment.yaml`.
 This function should not be defined if using `self.gather_actions()`.

 `on_message`: *function(str, protobuf class instance)* - If defined, this function will be called when a new message arrives.
 The string received by the function is the name of the originator.
 The class received by the function is of the type sent by the originator; It is the responsibility of the environment to manage the type received.